bluebosh/ibm-container-resource/README.md

 ## Source Configuration

+* `uri`: *Optional.* The IBM Container Service versions URI.
+If not specified, the resource will use `https://containers.bluemix.net/v1/kube-versions`.
+If specified, it overwrites `environment` setting.

 * `environment`: *Optional.* The environment of IBM Container Service.
 If not specified, the resource will check version of production environment.

 * `type`: *Optional.
 Default `default`.* If not specified, the resource will check default version.